Cancel Order via WebSocket

 | API Quota Used | Included | Not included |

-Note that a unique clientRequestId can be used to correlate acknowledgment, confirmation, and any error responses.
+clientRequestId can be used to correlate acknowledgment, confirmation, and any error responses.

 Cancellation via REST

-A 200 response indicates your cancellation request was received and processing has begun; it does not guarantee that all targeted orders have been cancelled.
+While we recommend using the Cancel Order By ID WebSocket request for faster, prioritized processing and clearer confirmations, you can also use the Cancel Orders REST endpoint to cancel orders in bulk.
+A200 response indicates your cancellation request was received and processing has begun; it does not guarantee that all targeted orders have been cancelled.

 If you prefer the REST endpoint for convenience, here are reliable ways to verify that all orders were cancelled: